Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 STEP 4 - Complete Annual Student Loan Acknowledgement

 If you indicated on your FAFSA application that you were interested in a student loan, your award notification, issued once your file is complete and awarded, will include a student loan offer.
-On your NetPartner account, you can accept, decline, or reduce the amount of student loan you have been offered.
+In MyCSI Self Service, you can accept, decline, or reduce the amount of student loan you have been offered.
 Remember, only borrow what you need!

 For information on current interest, rates and loan fees please visit the Federal Student Aid website.